apache/parquet-site/content/en/blog/features/alp_encoding.md

   <p/>
 </div>

-The numbers reported are for the pre-release Rust implementation of ALP.
+Note that the numbers reported are for the pre-release Rust implementation of ALP.
 We expect the performance of ALP encoders to improve as the implementations are optimized and tuned.
 The current implementations are already faster than `zstd` in many cases, even though most `zstd` implementations have already been heavily optimized.